Lewes pound: Appearance

 The front featured a picture of the South Downs with an image of Lewes resident Thomas Paine and a quotation of his: "We have it in our power to build the world anew".
 On the back is a picture of Lewes Castle.
 The notes were printed on traditional banknote paper and had a number of security features including unique numbering, watermarks and heat marks.

 Criticism

 The Lewes pound and the Transition Towns movement received criticism for a perceived failure to address the needs of the wider Lewes population, especially lower socio-economic groups.
 Such local currency initiatives were more widely criticised in light of limited success in stimulating new spending in local economies and as an unrealistic strategy to reduce carbon emissions.

 Discontinuation

 The Lewes Pound, the last surviving local currency was discontinued on 31 August 2025.
 The primary factors leading to its end were the growing popularity of digital and card payments and logistical issues.
-The team behind the initiative also noted a general decline in the use of cash and felt they had "ran out of steam."
-Remaining funds of approximately £10,000 were donated to local organizations with a similar philosophy.
+The team behind the initiative also noted a general decline in the use of cash and felt they "ran out of steam."
+Remaining funds of approximately £10,000 were donated to local organisations with a similar philosophy.